-With respect to functional diversity analysis in this study, we considered the whole Amazon basin as a single ecological unit where each grid-cell is represented by one number of trait for each trait considered through a CWM.
+With respect to functional diversity analysis in this study, we considered the whole Amazon basin as a single ecological unit where each grid-cell is represented by one fixed value for each trait considered through a CWM.
 This metric has been used by several studies that seek to understand the role of functional traits for plant communities (e.g., Díaz et al., 2007; Garnier et al., 2004; Lavorel et al., 2008) and according to Casanoves et al. (2010) is a good metric to represent the expected value of a functional attribute from a random sample of a community.
 However, this type of metric may lead to a simplification of diversity within the basin for the TB-approach.
 To avoid this, we strongly recommend that future studies consider using the framework described in Carmona et al. (2016) to integrate functional diversity across scales, in this case from grid cells to the whole Amazon basin.
-By employing this framework, it would be feasible to investigate functional diversity in different Amazon basin regions, and it could be used to advance further on the understanding of the connection between functional diversity and ecosystem functioning.
+We here showed that applying this framework in vegetation models allows investigating plant functional diversity under current and future climatic conditions, and therefore advancing our understanding of biodiversity-ecosystem functioning relationships across the Amazon basin.

 5. Conclusions